 PS: There are SO many interesting places to see in Bulgaria, I would probably be publishing a full-on encyclopaedia if I included them all.
 Instead, I’ve had to choose my favourites, and here they are.

-Without further ado, here are some things that you can’t miss when you visit Bulgaria:
+Without further ado, if you’re wondering where to go in Bulgaria and what to do, here are some things that you can’t miss:

 1. Explore the ruins of an abandoned UFO

 Built as a communist meeting place in the 1970s, Bulgaria’s Buzludzha monument is an abandoned relic that sits ominously on a peak in the Stara Zagora province.

 Nicknamed Bulgaria’s “UFO”, its imposing concrete structure and sporadic bouts of dense, white fog will make you feel like you’ve teleported to an eerie sci-fi movie.

 As you navigate the hairpin turns that beam you up to this real-life flying saucer, you quickly start to feel like you’re travelling to the ends of the Earth.

 Once upon a time, actually breaking into Buzludzha was one of the favourite things to do in Bulgaria for eager backpackers and modern Indiana Joneses.